module-federation/core/.changeset/beige-terms-check.md

 '@module-federation/modern-js': patch
 ---

-fix: print warn if user set watchOptions.ignored value as regexp type
+fix: override watchOptions.ignored if the modernjs internal value is regexp